MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/reconfigure-vm-activity.md

 ms.suite: na
 ms.technology: orchestrator
 ms.tgt_pltfrm: na
-ms.topic: article
+ms.topic: reference
 ms.assetid: c9917c4f-376f-4a60-88b5-c141e4200c9f
 author: cfreemanwa
 ms.author: cfreeman
 manager: carmonm
 robots: noindex
 ---
-# Reconfigure VM Activity
+# Reconfigure VM activity

-Applies To: System Center 2016 - Orchestrator
+> Applies To: System Center 2016 - Orchestrator

 The Reconfigure VM activity is used in a runbook to change the hardware settings of a virtual machine.
 This allows the runbook to increase the number of CPUs and Memory to increase the availability of the application running in the guest operating system.